HPD Investigating Murder-Suicide in Puna

 The Hawaiʻi Island Police Department is investigating the death of a man and woman at an upper Puna residence.

 At approximately 3:25 p.m. this afternoon Sunday, April 8, 2018, police responded to a home in the Pacific Paradise Gardens subdivision in Mt.
-View. and officers found the lifeless bodies of a male and female within the residence.
+View and officers found the lifeless bodies of a male and female within the residence.
 One of the decedents is a police officer.

 Detectives with the Area I Criminal Investigation Section are continuing this investigation classified as a murder and suicide.
 An autopsy will be conducted this week to determine the exact cause of deaths.
 No names are being disclosed at this time pending official identification and notification of next of kin of both decedents.